newbpydev/swapi-challenge/README.md

-# swapi-challenge
+# SWAPI Challenge

 ![Design preview for the swapi coding challenge](./images/screenshot-desktop.png)

-This is a solution to the [SWAPI challenge on INFLOR](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
+This is a solution to the [SWAPI challenge for INFLOR](https://github.com/newbpydev/swapi-challenge).

 ## Table of contents